 The Chittenden Unit for Special Investigations (CUSI) is a multi-agency task force dedicated to providing criminal response to reports of sexual assaults, serious child abuse and child fatalities.
-For 26 years, the primary focus has been to protect and support all children, adults and families.
+For 28 years, the primary focus has been to protect and support all children, adults, and families.
 CUSI defined what is now known as a true multidisciplinary team (MDT) approach to investigating crimes of this nature.
 The multidisciplinary team is the heart of CUSI and is composed of seven police detectives, a unit director, a victim advocate, an in-house investigator with the Department for Children and Families (DCF), and a dedicated prosecutor from the Chittenden County State's Attorney's Office.
-We work jointly with mental health providers, medical providers and Department of Corrections.
-In addition, CUSI shares space and supports the Chittenden Children's Advocacy Center (CCAC).
+We work jointly with mental health and medical providers, as well as with the Department of Corrections.
+In addition, CUSI is co-located and partners with the Chittenden Children's Advocacy Center (CCAC).